paboyle/Grid/README.md

 The transformation is based on the observation that Cartesian array processing involves identical processing to be performed on different regions of the Cartesian array.

-The library will (eventually) both geometrically decompose into MPI tasks and across SIMD lanes.
+The library will both geometrically decompose into MPI tasks and across SIMD lanes.
+Local vector loops are parallelised with OpenMP pragmas.

 Data parallel array operations can then be specified with a SINGLE data parallel paradigm, but optimally use MPI, OpenMP and SIMD parallelism under the hood.
 This is a significant simplification